 People who grind and clench their teeth usually do not do so intentionally.
 The clenching is unconscious and is usually most severe during sleep.
 Even though they are asleep, people may clench down with a force of up to 250 pounds (1,700 kilopascals) because there is no active protective feedback mechanism.
-Because it is worst during sleep, people may not be aware that they clench their teeth, but family members often notice.
+People may not be aware that they clench their teeth, but family members often notice.

 Treatment of Teeth Grinding